wrex/rexs.tips/content/guitar/blues/_index.md

 {{< figproc "dom7-shell" "Resize" "800x" >}}{{< /figproc >}}

+Note that the sixth-string rooted shape mutes the fifth string.
+It's actually easier to mute than not: just let your index finger on the root note flop over a bit and prevent the fifth string from ringing.
+All three shapes should prove quite easy to play (with just three fingers!).

 {{< alert color="success" >}}
-Practice this proficiency test before proceeding: [TDG0005a • Basic Dom7 voicings]
+Practice this proficiency test before proceeding: [TDG0005a • Basic Dom7 voicings](#TODO)
 {{< /alert >}}